Ask Austin: Putting The IR into ObseRvabIlity

-This is where things get tricky, though — your SLO's tell you when performance is impacting users, but how do you start to tolerate, and ameliorate that failure?
+This is where things get tricky, though — your SLO's tell you when performance is impacting usersyour SLO's tell you when performance is impacting users, but how do you start to tolerate, and ameliorate that failure?
 This is where observability alone can't help — you need to adopt best practices and tools that can aid in communication and recovery efforts.

 In order to respond and mitigate failure in your system, it's not enough to be aware of it.
 Your ability to respond starts before failures even happen, though — before you even write the first line of code in a service.
 You need to start out the way you intend to keep going.
 I'm going to list three strategies you should adopt in order to build a culture of resiliency in your engineering team: